-The Company has started the process of preparation of its consolidated financial statements for the first half of 2019 in accordance with IFRS effective for year 2019 whereas these separate financial statements will be included therein.
-In accordance with the planned dates, the management expects that the consolidated financial statements will be issued not later than 30 August 2019 and after this date the financial statements will be publicly made available to third parties.
+The Company has started the process of preparation of its annual consolidated financial statements for 2019 in accordance with IFRS effective for year 2019 whereas these separate financial statements will be included therein.
+In accordance with the planned dates, the management expects that the annual consolidated financial statements will be approved for issue not later than April 30, 2019 by the Board of Directors and after this date the financial statements will be publicly made available to third parties.